maxim-ai/Recipes-Website/README.md

 - username:maximzh
 - password: m1234!

+More options you have on our website are:

 - On the navbar you can see a search tab to find recipes by query words and filter them by cuisine, diet and intolarence.
 You can search 5/10/15 recipes by one click and sort them by popularity or by making time.